chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 > Hence the task for someone who wants to understand software is not simply to see the pot instead of the clay.
 It is to see in pots thrown by beginners [...] the possibility of the Chinese porcelain and Limoges to come.

-Generative AI can become the clay for people to shape their ideas.
-And perhaps we already have a new fabric in hand with which our civilization can come together to embody our most beautiful dreams.
-I urge you to consider that programming itself _is_ the generative medium for every possible futures we desire.
-It's on us to preserve the craft of programming and to save the futures from the capitalistic pursuit of efficiency.
-I can't wait to see the Chinese porcelain and Limoges to come.
+I urge you to recognize that programming itself, more than the AI technology that springs from it, _is_ the generative medium that contains the multitudes of every dream we dare to dream.
+The act of programming, rather than the code artifacts it produces, _is_ the clay for an entire civilization to shape its collective futures.
+For those of you who learned the craft through countless sleepless nights of manual coding, debugging, testing, refactoring, you who inherited the hopes of generations who designed, developed, engineered, taught, shared, contributed, and sacrificed, this _is_ your Oppenheimer moment of consequence.
+The world awaits its Chinese porcelain and Limoges.
+But only your hands can shape them.

 ![Porcelain vase](https://upload.wikimedia.org/wikipedia/commons/3/31/Clevelandart_1962.154.jpg)
 _Yuan Dynasty porcelain vase, c.
 1300 ([source](https://en.wikipedia.org/wiki/Chinese_ceramics#/media/File:Clevelandart_1962.154.jpg))_